Please contact us if your question is not here.

 Do I have to accept the OIA's decision?

 You have the choice as to whether or not to accept the OIA’s decision, and agree to any Recommendation we make.
-Universities normally with our Recommendations by making an offer “in full and final settlement of the complaint”.
-This means that, if you accept the offer, you would not be able to take legal proceedings against the university about the same issues.
+Providers normally comply with our Recommendations by making an offer “in full and final settlement of the complaint”.
+This means that, if you accept the offer, you would not be able to take legal proceedings against the provider about the same issues.
 However, if you do not accept the OIA’s decision, then your participation in the OIA process does not prevent the possibility of seeking redress through court proceedings.

 Will the OIA look at my complaint in the same way as a court would?